formlio/forml/docs/platform.rst

 .. note::
-   Both the *system* and the *user* configuration locations are also appended to the runtime :data:`python:sys.path` so any python modules stored into the configuration directories are potentially importable.
+   Both the *system* and the *user* configuration locations are also appended to the runtime :data:`python:sys.path` so any python modules stored in the configuration directories are potentially importable.
 This can be useful for :ref:`custom provider <provider-custom>` implementations.